OAGi/Score/docs/user_guide/index.rst

 1. On the right side of the top menu of the page, click the account’s name.

-2. Select a terminology, e.g., “CCTS Terminology” or “OAGIS Terminology” from the drop-down list.
+2. Select a terminology, e.g., "CCTS Terminology" or "OAGIS Terminology" from the drop-down list.
 Note that CCTS Terminology is a default/baseline one, i.e., no balloon nor additional term would appear.